LonesG/portfolio-two/README.md

 #### Bugs
 -   Initially the game was not showing my modal.
 I then researched using StackOverflow and Slack and realised I needed to set my z index value to 1.
 This allowed the modal to show over the main page when the result was to be shown.
+- When checking for responsiveness on mobile devices, I noted that the modal would not close when the user clicked the area outside the modal as was happening on desktop.
+I spent a lot of time researching this and have fixed the bug by adding the code from lines 56-64 in my index.html file.
+Many components of Bootstrap require the use of JavaScript to function.
+Specifically, they require jQuery, Popper.js and JavaScript plugins.
+As part of the listed components requiring JavaScript, GetBootStrap.com note "Modals for displaying, positioning, and scroll behavior" as one.
+Read more here:  [GetBootStrap.com](https://getbootstrap.com/docs/4.0/getting-started/introduction/)

 ## Deployment